jjNford/chrome-ex-oauth2/README.md

 	window.oauth2.start();

-The ideal way to call `oauth2.start()` function and initialize the library flow is by calling it from a button or link in your popup.html:
+The ideal way to call `oauth2.start()` function and initialize the library flow is by calling it from a button or link in your extension html:

 popup.html

 	<button id="oauth-button> Click Me to Authorize with GitHub</button>
 <br>

-popup.html or background.html
+popup.js or background.js

 	$('#oauth-button').click(function() {
     		window.oauth2.start();